jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

   # Blogs
    1. https://icdesignwatch.blogspot.com/search/label/ASIC%20RTL

+   # Youtube channel
+    1. https://youtube.com/playlist?list=PL_N6Mn2-rIUL635vG1_Ju4Hu0mRV-S-VV (Digital RTL Design using Verilog)
+    2. https://www.youtube.com/channel/UCRZQvLnnlkJ0vHXGwjNsfNw ( This one is quite good , avaliable in hindi too)
+    3. https://www.youtube.com/@Nandland ( How can we forget about this one , the life saver to beginner like us )
+    4. https://www.youtube.com/c/SimplyEmbedded ( yeah , the guy expalins very nicely , butat quite faster rate).
+    5. https://www.youtube.com/@fpgamadeeasy ( For someone coming from software world to understand verilog ).
+    6. https://www.youtube.com/@FPGAZealot ( This one is pretty advanced ...)
+    7. https://www.youtube.com/@ElectronicswithProfMughal ( Again , the life saver for beginner like us).
+    8. https://www.youtube.com/watch?v=Kt-78I-NUgY&list=PL-iIOnHwN7NXw01eBDR7wI8KzGK4mu8Sr (good one , for practicing Verilog + Vivado Sofware).
+       There are pretty many youtube series on computer architecture too, will soon be posting about ... but FPGAs are pretty different than CPU, so don't stick with          sequential systems only...
+       Enough watching tutorials , then put some hands on HDL & FPGAs.

   # Open source tool for practicing HDL
    1. https://www.edaplayground.com/home  ( you can login using your google account , but using that you'll have access to only few tools , others require industrial          verified account ) .
    2. https://hdlbits.01xz.net/wiki/Main_Page     ( this one is pretty good site , making your fundamentals strong is the one way out from here ).